Worlds First Covax Jab Injected As US Eyes J&J Rollout - UrduPoint

 Over 224 million doses have been administered worldwide, according to national data compiled by AFP, with the Philippines among the latest countries to launch a rollout on Monday.

+Uruguay, the last country in South America to receive vaccine doses, also started its inoculation campaign on Monday.

-But rich countries have bought up the vast majority of those available, prompting the World Health Organization (WHO) to warn that the crisis cannot end unless poor countries can vaccinate their populations too.
+But rich countries have bought up the vast majority of those available, prompting WHO to warn that the crisis cannot end unless poor countries can vaccinate their populations too.

 A new row is brewing over a call led by India and South Africa for intellectual property rights to the vaccines to be waived.